-- If you select siblings, you get twice the bang for your buck.
+- Select siblings and get twice the bang for your buck.
 This only works if they share a room or have rooms far apart in their house.
 The wakeup is loud and usually will wake up the other sibling while you are waking the first one.
-If this is probable, get one sibling in on it ahead of time and have them help you wake up their brother or sister..
+If this is probable, get one sibling in on it ahead of time and have them help you wake up their brother or sister.

 - You only have a short window of time before school, so pick kids who live near each other.
 If you’re going to wake up one kid at 5:30am and then another kid who lives 15 minutes away, you might be too late.
 Attempt to find multiple kids in the same neighborhood to limit your early mornings.

-- Confirm time of your arrival with parents so they are waiting and not in their skimpies.
+- Confirm time of your arrival with parents so they are waiting and not surprised themselves.